List of municipalities in Ávila

-The mayor and the deputy mayors are elected by the plenary assembly, which is itself elected by universal suffrage.
+The mayor and deputy mayors are elected by the plenary assembly, which is itself elected by universal suffrage.
 Elections in municipalities with more than 250 inhabitants are carried out following a proportional representation system with closed lists, whilst those with a population lower than 250 use a block plurality voting system with open lists.
-The plenary assembly must meet periodically, with meetings occurring more or less frequently depending on the population of the municipality: monthly for those whose population is larger than 20,000, once every two months if it ranges between 5,001 and 20,000, and once every three months if it does not exceed 5,000.
+The plenary assembly must meet periodically, with meetings occurring more or less frequently depending on the population of the municipality: monthly for those whose population is larger than 20,000, once every two months if they range between 5,001 and 20,000, and once every three months if they do not exceed 5,000.
 Many ayuntamientos also have a local governing board (junta de gobierno local), which is appointed by the mayor from amongst the councillors and is required for municipalities of over 5,000 inhabitants.
 The board, whose role is to assist the mayor between meetings of the plenary assembly, may not include more than one third of the councillors.

-The municipalities within the province of Ávila are in turn grouped into comarcas.
 The largest municipality by population in the province as of the 2024 Spanish census is Ávila, its capital, with 59,119 residents, while the smallest is Blasconuño de Matacabras, with 14 residents.
+Most municipalities experienced a decline in population from 2011 to 2024.
 The largest municipality by area is also Ávila, which spans 230.70 km2, while Poyales del Hoyo is the smallest at 3.38 km2.